drdaemos/xc5-docs/en/setting_up_x-cart_5_environment/creating_self-signed_ssl_certificate.md

 ---
+identifier: rJl_jbhmD
 layout: article_with_sidebar
 lang: en
 title: 'Creating self-signed SSL certificate'
-categories: [developer_docs]
+categories:
+  - Developer docs

 ---

+{% include global.html %}

 # Why do I need self-signed SSL certificate?

-SSL certificate is used by [openSSL]({{ baseurl_lang }}/setting_up_x-cart_5_environment/setting_up_openssl.html) in order to encrypt data passed via [cURL]({{ baseurl_lang }}/setting_up_x-cart_5_environment/setting_up_curl.html).
+SSL certificate is used by {% link "openSSL" ryKUnbn7v %} in order to encrypt data passed via {% link "cURL" SyDL2WhXP %}.
 If you are testing X-Cart 5 on local machine and your web-server does not have any SSL certificate, then your store will not be able to connect to marketplace.
 If this is your case, you need to generate self-signed SSL certificate in order to be able to install modules.
 The way you can do it will depend on what type of server you are using.

 # Creating self-signed SSL certificate